bilyanakarcheva/bilyanakarcheva/README.md

 ## 👋 Hi, I'm Bilyana Karcheva

   ## 👩‍💻 About me
-I am a Software Developer based in Pleven, Bulgaria (willing to relocate) 🚀.
-I have recently graduated from the Alpha JavaScript program at Telerik Academy, where I received accolades for my final project - [Sports Calendar](https://github.com/A58-JS-Team-07/web-project-3) and recognition from the trainers as one of the top-performing students.
-My previous experience as a Senior Technical Analyst helped me I develop strong analytical thinking, problem-solving, and client-oriented skills through extensive software support and managing technical issues, resulting in high user satisfaction.
+I’m a Software Developer based in Pleven, Bulgaria, open to relocation.
+I recently graduated from Telerik Academy's Alpha JavaScript program, where my final project, [Sports Calendar](https://github.com/A58-JS-Team-07/web-project-3), earned accolades, and I was recognized as a top-performing student.
+Previously, as a Senior Technical Analyst, I honed my analytical thinking, problem-solving, and client-oriented skills by providing software support and resolving technical issues, achieving high user satisfaction.
 I am highly organized, responsible, and detail-oriented, with a proven ability to prioritize tasks and ensure smooth operations.

 <br/>